Joel-Singh/denison-snake-programming-competition/README.md

 Remember, you can pass flags to `main` to control what `MyBot` goes up against.

-Alternatively, if working in VS Code, you can follow the window instructions starting from step 3 (installing the extensions) and just run the project from VS Code
+Alternatively, if working in VSCode, you can follow the window instructions starting from step 3 (installing the extensions) and just run the project from VSCode

 ## Linux